Home Compare EQR vs VTR

 Equity Residential vs Ventas: Which Stock Looks Stronger in 2026?

-Equity Residential holds the cleaner structural position, with the lead spread across valuation and profitability.
+Equity Residential holds the cleaner structural position, with the lead spread across profitability and valuation.
 Ventas still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward Ventas, which does not confirm the structural lead.
+In the market, Ventas carries the stronger setup — intact trend against Equity Residential's broken trend.
 That leaves a split case: the structural lead stays with Equity Residential, but the market is not currently confirming it.

 Trajectory Similarity